hwar042/cruise-controller/README.md

 ## Project Overview
 This Project is built in Esterel, a synchronous language.\
 The Cruise Controller is split into three submodules, a state controller, a cruise speed controller, and a throttle controller.
 These are executed parallel in one parent module.
-The accelerator and break will be detected when it's value is above PedalsMin.

 ## Cruise State Controller
 ### Description